DingHuooooo/labelwithSAM/ReadMe.md

 # **Quick Start Guide**:

+# **V1.1 ToDos**:
+- ❌ **Image without embedding**
+  - If there is an image without embedding, directly load the image and use this tool to make the mask manually.
+  - This feature can be realized by introducing a pop-up window to ask whether to generate the embedding or not.
+- ❌ **Mask color adjustment**
+  - The mask color is too red, enable transparency adjustment to moderate the intensity.
+- ✅ **Select any dir**
+  - Implement functionality to allow users to choose any data directory from the file system.
+- ❌ **Build a .exe**
+  - Compile the application into an executable (.exe) file for easier distribution and usage.

 1. **Prepare Images and Environment**:
    - Store images in `data/images`.
 Use subdirectories for organization if needed.
    - Set up your environment and install dependencies from `requirements.txt`.